Nguyễn Minh Trí

-Nguyễn Minh Trí (born 8 April 1996) is a Vietnamese futsal player who plays as a pivot (striker) for Thái Sơn Nam HCMC and the Vietnam national team.
+Nguyễn Minh Trí (born 8 April 1996) is a former Vietnamese futsal player who plays as a pivot (striker).

+Minh Trí played for the Vietnam national team between 2014 and 2025, appearing in two World Cups.
 He won the Vietnamese Golden Ball for futsal players in 2020.
 With Thái Sơn Nam HCMC, he has been crowned champions several times at Vietnam Futsal League.

 Playing career

 In 2016, Minh Trí scored a hat-trick in the opening match, helping Vietnam defeat Guatemala at the 2016 FIFA Futsal World Cup.
 This historic victory helped the Vietnam team advance to the knockout stage during their first ever participation in the tournament.

 In 2021, Minh Trí featured in Vietnam's squad for the 2021 FIFA Futsal World Cup.
 Here, he scored a goal against Panama, thus became the first Vietnamese player to score in two consecutives Futsal World Cup editions.

+On 31 March 2026, Minh Trí announced his retirement.